Council of Elders

 Agnes Kabatay - Mitaanjigamiing First Nation

-Louis Councillor- Naicatchewenin First Nation
+Louis Councillor and Doris Caribou- Naicatchewenin First Nation

-Bev Wilson - Rainy River First Nations
+Lucille Eldridge - Rainy River First Nations

 Bessie Tom - Big Grassy First Nation